getodk/docs/docs/tutorial-community-reporting.rst

 * Access Entities in a follow-up form
 * Update Entities from form submissions

+.. _tutorial-entities-capture-problem:

 Capture problem reports with a simple form
 -------------------------------------------

 .. seealso::
     If you're not yet confident with building XLSForms, start with :doc:`xlsform-first-form`.

 A problem report form can be very simple!
-All you must capture for your town employees to be able to find reported problems and address them are a title, description and location.
+All you must capture so that town employees can later find reported problems and address them are a title, a description and a location.
 You can build a form to capture that information yourself or `view an example here <https://docs.google.com/spreadsheets/d/1zhnRnjD3ZH_OwARAE1hY4__8nFta1LauCPaZbWyI2ag/edit#gid=1068911091>`_.

 .. image:: /img/tutorial-entities/problem-report-simple.*
     :alt: A simple form for reporting a problem.
 It captures the problem's title, description and location.